Gouravarapu-SA/Spotify-song-prediction/README.md

 - Exploring more advanced modeling techniques, like deep learning
 - Deploying the model as a web application or API to make predictions on new songs

-## Contributors

-This project was completed by [Your Name] as part of a data analysis exercise.